-In March and April, prices were assumed to be stable owing to the unavailability of data.
 In June, prices fell on the back of the imposition of export duty and crash in domestic steel prices.
 In July, weaker demand from construction and automobile industries led to a decrease in prices.
 In August, prices increased slightly as a result of an increase in end-consumer demand, due to the onset of the festive season.
 In September, prices remained relatively stable.
 In October, prices increased amid a sharp rise in domestic demand due to the onset of the festive season.
 In November, prices remained relatively stable.
 In December, prices rose in tandem with rising input costs - particularly nickel - caused by the Ukraine-Russian conflict and the resultant trade embargoes.
 In January, prices fell as vendor-managed inventory of stainless-steel factories increased sharply and the inventory under warrants also expanded to a high level.
 In February and March, prices dropped sharply due to weak demand amid fears of recession and a high level of inventory at the producers.
 In April and May, prices decreased due to a drop in raw material prices, rising stock levels, higher interest rates impeding downstream construction & automotive sector, and fears of recession.
+In June, prices fell due to sluggish demand in the traders' market amid need-based procurement, low demand from end consumers due to inflation, and high energy prices.